srikanthIBM/generate-insights-from-multiple-data-sources/README.md

 The IBM Cognos Dashboard Embedded lets you, the developer, painlessly add end-to-end data visualization capabilities to your application so your users can easily drag and drop to quickly find valuable insight and create visualizations on their own.

-#### Provisioning a Dashboard Embedded analytics service Instance to the Watson Studio Project
+#### (i) Provisioning a Dashboard Embedded analytics service Instance to the Watson Studio Project

-* Click on Add to Project button to add the Embedded Dashboard service.
+* Click on "Add to Project" button to add the Embedded Dashboard Analytics service.

-Step 1: Provisioning a Cognos Dashboard Embedded service instance You can create one or more instances of the Cognos Dashboard Embedded service.

-Note: The Lite pricing plan is unrestricted.
-When the Cognos Dashboard Embedded service becomes generally available, quotas will be enforced for the entire account.
-Creating additional Lite plans will share the same quota.
+Pic URL

+*  Create the New Embedded Dashboard service or if you already have one then from the drop down prompt, select the Dashboard Embedded service from the list.
+And click on Save button in the bottom.

+Pic URL

+* Select the Template for your Dashboard.

+Pic URL

+*

 <!--Optionally, include any troubleshooting tips (driver issues, etc)-->